linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![update](icon/update.svg).
 2. Click on **Update Settings** to enter the detailed interface.
 3. Click on **Auto-download Updates** to enable the function.
-4. When there are system updates, it will prompt a message.
+4. When there are system updates, it will automatically download the updates.

 #### Auto Clear Package Cache